1. Being Curious

 When I was growing up, my brother and I loved playing treasure hunters.
 We would create our own map and trying to find a treasure that we’d buried.
 Or we’d go on long walks through our 12 acre land in search of finding something new.
 We even started digging a hole in our backyard trying to reach China (My mother was not happy).

 Even though I am wiser now (You cannot, in fact, dig a whole through the center of the earth to reach China), I still love to explore.
 I travel to new places at least once a year.
 Sometimes that’s a big trip overseas and sometimes it’s a little road trip to a neighboring state.
+I almost always stay at an Airbnb, too, which let’s me meet people from all over.
 Both places help me explore new cultures, see different ways of life, and learn more about the planet we live on.
 We aren’t here for very long and we can’t take anything with us, so I encourage everyone to invest in travel.
 The one thing that will enrich your life.